Pure Raw Honey

 Buy pure raw honey

 Farmer's Premium Raw Honey is Pure Raw Honey.
 It comes from a real beehive.
-It's bottled and shipped to you with no middle man, not heat, and no filtration.

 We offer many different sizes for you to choose from as well as glass or squeeze jars to meet your daily raw honey needs.
 We can ship anywhere in the US, premium raw honey makes a perfect gift.